Gender Identity Law (Argentina): Background

 The most remote antecedent regarding the question of gender identity in Argentina dates back to 1966, in which a doctor performed a sex reassignment operation on a trans woman patient.
 He received a suspended sentence of three years for the crime of very serious injuries under Article 91 of the country's Penal Code.

 In 1989, Judge Mario Calatayud of Room F of the National Chamber of Civil Appeals of Buenos Aires, in dissent with the presiding majority, granted the first recognition of the gender identity of a trans woman who had requested a change to her registered name and sex.
 In 1997, a case emerged that captivated the mass media.
 It was that of a trans woman, Mariela Muñoz, who had raised a large number of children as her own, and had been denounced by one of the mothers for the appropriation of her minor children.

 Beginning in 2007, a number of legislative proposals were promoted to guarantee travestis, transsexual, and transgender people rights to identity and comprehensive health care.
 Using a strategy almost identical to that with which approval of the same-sex marriage law was achieved, several amparo cases were brought before the Tribunals in Contentious Administrative and Tax Matters of the City of Buenos Aires with the purpose of ordering modifications to the registered name and sex of trans individuals.
 The first of these rulings pertained to the trans actress and vedette Florencia De La V, who received her reissued National Identity Document (DNI) from the hands of the Chief of the Cabinet of Ministers Aníbal Fernández and Interior Minister Florencio Randazzo in the House of Government.
+In 2012, shortly prior to the Gender Identity Law's passing, activist Alejandra Ironici became the first transgender person to legally change their gender through wholly administrative steps.